Mineral wagon: Operations

-While the collieries and large coal factors could ship hundreds of wagons of coal per day, a local merchant serving a rural village may have only received one wagon per week.
-Some merchants operated their own wagons, since this avoided paying fees for use of the wagon and meant only paying the railway for the use of the siding while the wagon was occupying it.
+While the collieries and large coal factors could ship hundreds of wagons of coal per day, a local merchant serving a rural village may only receive one wagon per week.
+Some merchants operated their own wagons, since this avoided fees for using the wagon and meant only paying the railway for the use of the siding while the wagon was occupying it.
 Smaller retailers usually received coal in wagons owned by the colliery or coal factor, which also avoided wagon charges payable to the railway company.
-Many of these private 'owner' wagons were actually leased - wagon builders often arranged lease and maintenance deals with customers, and other firms specialised in the lease and hire of wagons.
+Many of these private 'owner' wagons were actually leased – wagon builders often arranged lease and maintenance deals with customers, and other firms specialised in the lease and hire of wagons.
 The wagons of even small local merchants could sometimes range widely over the railway system depending on where the owner had sourced his next shipment of coal.
 Coal was by far the largest single traffic on the British network, with trains of mineral wagons being assembled, moved, split up, reassembled and broken down again as coal moved around the country between the source, the intermediary buyer(s) and the end customer.

 Mineral wagons fitted with continuous brake gear (which could be controlled by the driver on the locomotive) were virtually unheard of prior to the 1930s.
 Mineral wagons were therefore classed as 'unfitted', since their only brakes were a handbrake applied and released manually from the trackside.
-The only braking system therefore available to mineral trains consisted of the steam brake on the locomotive and the manually-applied mechanical brake on the brake van at the rear.
+The only braking system therefore available to mineral trains consisted of the steam brake on the locomotive and the manually applied mechanical brake on the brake van at the rear.
 When descending steep gradients the train would be brought to a halt (or slow to a walking pace) and the crew would apply the handbrakes on enough of the wagons to keep the train under control.
 The train would then have to stop at the bottom of the gradient for these brakes to be released.
 The guard in the brake van would aim to operate his brake to maintain a slight drag on the train to keep the couplings between the wagons taught, but not so much drag as to cause unnecessary load on the locomotive or risk breaking a coupling.